syncfusion-content/typescript-docs/TypeScript/Maps/Customization.md

 The `customPalette` property is used to set an array of colors to be auto filled in shapes.

-This property is enabled only when `colorPalette` property value is set to “custompalette”.
+This property is enabled only when `colorPalette` property value is set to “customPalette”.

 {% highlight javascript %}